jimburton/sudoku/README.md

 Do not forget to add appropriate properties that test your functions.

-**Y.** The solving method we have used in this lab assignment is very basic, and in some sense naive.
+**X.2** The solving method we have used in this lab assignment is very basic, and in some sense naive.
 The best known methods to solve problems like Sudoku is to also include the notion of propagation.
 This is the way most humans actually solve a puzzle.